category with duals (list of them)

 dualizable object (what they have)

 There are various norms that may be placed on the tensor product of the underlying vector spaces of two Banach spaces; the result is not usually complete, but of course we may take its completion.
-One of these, the projective tensor product, makes Ban (the category of Banach spaces and short linear maps) into a closed monoidal category, but any of them makes into a symmetric monoidal category.
-If we start with Hilbert spaces, then a different choice of norm is needed to make the result into a Hilbert space; then Hilb also becomes a closed symmetric monoidal category.
+One of these, the projective tensor product, makes Ban (the category of Banach spaces and short linear maps) into a closed symmetric monoidal category, but there are others that still put useful structures on .
+If we start with Hilbert spaces, then there is a choice of norm that will make the result into a Hilbert space; then Hilb also becomes a closed symmetric monoidal category.

 Let and be Banach spaces, and let be their tensor product as vector spaces.
 To define a tensor product of and as Banach spaces, we will place a norm on , making a normed vector space; the only difference in the following definitions is which norm to use.
 Then we take the completion , which is a Banach space.